×

 Diagnosis

 During your physical examination, your doctor will inquire about your sexual history, smoking and drinking habits, and overall health.
 They might employ equipment to acquire a better view of your neck.
 Depending on the type of cancer the doctor suspects you may have, they will order testing and treatments.
 A tissue sample is taken during a biopsy and inspected under a microscope to check for cancer cells.
 It is the sole means of identifying a tumor’s type and determining if it is cancer.
-Surgery, tiny needles, or an endoscope—a flexible tube with a camera inserted into the oesophagus through your nose or mouth—can all be used to treat it.
+Surgery, tiny needles, or an endoscope, a flexible tube with a camera inserted into the esophagus through your nose or mouth, can all be used to treat it.
 The biopsy will be taken with an instrument on end.

-Doctors can use imaging scans to discover tumours.
+Doctors can use imaging scans to discover tumors.
 They can also demonstrate its size and whether it has spread.
 These consist of:

 CT or MRI scan